KHanghoj/popgenteach/exercise1.md

    2. Does the variance of the allele frequency (p) change?
 5. Are these observations in line with your expectations?
 6. Would you expect to observe a similar behavior of the mean and variance of the allele frequency, if we reduce the fitness of genotype AB and BB to 0.9?
 If not, what would change?
-7. Given our previous exercise on heteroygosity and drift, how would you ensure that the heteroygosity per subgroup (Hs) is unlikely to become zero?
+7. Given our previous exercise on heteroygosity and drift, how would you ensure that the heteroygosity per subgroup (Hs) is unlikely to become zero? hint: tick the box hs to trace its trajectory.